 Bilibili (Chinese: 哔哩哔哩动画), an anime and gaming site.

 After going online, many mobile games would choose these platforms for their second round of promotion, having its users live stream the game or upload related videos to gain public attraction.

 Among them, Bilibili has developed several unique features that enable it to distinguish itself from rival platforms.
 The site allows its viewers to send real-time comments that cross the screen as the video plays, which significantly increases the sense of engagement.
 It also provides a series of ways to immerse its users in what they call the “2-D culture” (whose artifacts include anime, comics and games, also known as the “ACG culture”).

 With a user base distinctively young—more than 55%of the viewers are under the age of 24, Bilibili creates a community for Chinese gamers to share their gaming experience.
-In China, there isn’t any similar platform of this scale while also being able to keep its users high engaged.
+When it comes to social media related to China’s mobile game community, there isn’t any similar platform of this scale while also being able to keep its users high engaged.

 5.0 2-D Culture in China

 The “2-D culture”, a culture developed around the 2-D characters from Japanese manga and anime.
 With its popularity continues to increase in China with a large market potential, many Chinese gaming conglomerates started to bankroll these subcultures.
 A large portion of China’s mobile games feature this particular art style.